Concordium/concordium-rust-smart-contracts/CTS1.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The parameter for the receive function hook contains information about the transfer, the name of the token contract and some additional data bytes.
-It is serialized as: a :ref:`TokenID`, a :ref:`TokenAmount`, the token owner address :ref:`Address`, the name of the token contract :ref:`ContractName` and :ref:`ReceiveHookData`
+It is serialized as: a :ref:`CTS-TokenID`, a :ref:`CTS-TokenAmount`, the token owner address :ref:`CTS-Address`, the name of the token contract :ref:`CTS-ContractName` and :ref:`CTS-ReceiveHookData`

 Requirements
 ~~~~~~~~~~~~